dharmab/skyeye/docs/ADMIN.md

 ## Major Known Issues

-- **High**: SkyEye does not automatically reconnect to SRS if the connection is lost.
-It must be restarted if this happens.
-[Bug tracked here](https://github.com/dharmab/skyeye/issues/221).
-This guide recommends using systemd or PowerShell to automatically restart SkyEye.
 - **Medium**: SkyEye will not report about hostile contacts below 50 knots.
 Unfortunately, this includes hostile helicopters that are moving slowly or hovering.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/65).
 - **Low**: If the mission restarts or is changed while SkyEye is running, the GCI will report a FADED call for every airborne contact from the previous mission.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/239)
 - See also [this section in the player guide](PLAYER.md#a-word-of-warning) about the bot's limitations.